AltSpace/billy/README.md

 `billy hello` will check all the system requirements and will give some helpful info.
 Billy will great you if all the requirements are satisfied And prompt to install otherwise.

 `billy eat {url_to_billy_config_or_local_file}` will parse config file with specified path and save it to current folder. `url_to_billy_config_or_local_file` could be local file path or remote file url.
-Spaeking of deploy process billy will check both current and home folders while looking for config file.
+During deploy process billy will check both current and home folders while looking for config file.
 Billy stores it's settings in file named `.billyrc`.

 ### Sample config file